Who We Support

 Our national charity partner

 The Openwork Foundation works with established charities to support long-term initiatives.
-Our current charity partner is my AFK (rebranded from Action for Kids in 2018).
+Our national charity partner is my AFK (rebranded from Action for Kids in 2018).

 Our Advisers and staff come together to raise money for good causes.
 In return, they can nominate a charity for a grant of up to £10,000.
 These grant applications are assessed quarterly by our Grant Committee, which is made up of Openwork Advisers and staff.